Daniel P. Lopresti

 Lopresti joined the

-a research group examining fundamental algorithmic
+research examines fundamental algorithmic

 and systems-related questions in pattern recognition, bioinformatics,